MultiPoolMiner/MultiPoolMiner/README.txt

 - Display profit in local currency
 - True profit calculation.
 Will take power costs into account.
 Effective power consumtion is read directly from hardware on each loop
 - Displays profits and earnings in separate columns.
 Calculated profit equals earnings less power costs
+- Profit simulation.
+MPM will calculate and display hypthetical profit, but will not run miners.
+Perfect for comparing projected earnings with other miners.
+- Configurable minimal profit threshold.
+If the projected earnings fall below this value miners will stop.
 - Brief profitability summary (how much is my projected overall profit?)
 - Alternative way of launching miners (Configurable - see ADVANCED Configuration (Extensions by UselessGuru)).
 This experimental feature uses another approach to launch miners and will NOT steal focus.
 - Runs separate miners for each type of graphis card in your rig, e.g. 1x 1080ti, 1x 1070, 1x 10603GB).
 This edition will then choose the fastes miner for each of these cards, therfore helping to further optimize profits.